yourWaifu/sleepy-discord-docs/docs/setup.md

  1. You'll need to have a folder or directory for project.
 Make one if you don't have one.

- 2. In case you do not already have any source code, create a cpp file and copy and paste [this example code](https://github.com/yourWaifu/sleepy-discord/blob/master/examples/hello/example0.cpp).
+ 2. In case you do not already have any source code, create a cpp file and copy and paste [this example code for master version](https://github.com/yourWaifu/sleepy-discord/blob/master/examples/hello/example0.cpp) and [this example for develop version](https://github.com/yourWaifu/sleepy-discord/blob/develop/examples/hello/example0.cpp).

  3. If you haven't already installed git, do so now.
 Type in the command ``git --version`` to make sure it's installed.